 By taking the derivative of the cost function in~\eqref{sub_z_h}, setting it equal to zero and using the vectorization property of matrix products, we obtain:

 Using the properties of the Kronecker product, this equation can be written as:

 which is a linear system of equations.
 However, solving this system directly is prohibitive due to its large dimension.
-Since the matrix in the left-hand-side is symmetric positive-definite, we propose to solve this problem using the conjugate gradient (CG) algorithm, which requires only matrix-vector products that can be implemented implicitly and more efficiently.
+Since the matrix on the left-hand side is symmetric positive-definite, we propose to solve this problem using the conjugate gradient (CG) algorithm, which requires only matrix-vector products that can be implemented implicitly and more efficiently.

 \textbf{Optimization w.r.t. $\bZ_m$:} This optimization problem can be written as:

 Following the same steps as for problem~\eqref{sub_z_h}, we obtain: